TotallyInformation/node-red-contrib-uibuilder/README.md

 To install the current live version, please use Node-RED's Palette Manager.

-To install a specific development or test branch from GitHub, use `npm install TotallyInformation/node-red-contrib-uibuilde#<BRANCH-NAME> --save` from the command line on the server, having first changed to the `userDir` folder (normally `~/.node-red`).
+To install a specific development or test branch from GitHub, use `npm install TotallyInformation/node-red-contrib-uibuilder#<BRANCH-NAME> --save` from the command line on the server, having first changed to the `userDir` folder (normally `~/.node-red`).

+To install a specific release from npm, use `npm install node-red-contrib-uibuilder@<VERSION>`.
+In addition to release versions (e.g. 1.2.2), you can also use `latest` and `v1-last`.
+Sometimes, `next` may also be available.
+Check out the [Versions tab](https://www.npmjs.com/package/node-red-contrib-uibuilder?activeTab=versions) on the npm site for available versions.

 ### 2.2.
 Simple flow